ceceppa/lint.nvim/README.md

 NOTE: When using `use_diagnostic = true`, Neovim will only show errors and warnings for the open buffers!
 If you want to see all errors or warnings, you can either use `auto_open_qflist = true` or the `get_output` content with a custom diagnostic: https://github.com/ceceppa/neovim/blob/main/lua/ceceppa/diagnostics.lua

+## Contributing

+Feel free to open issues or submit pull requests if you encounter any bugs or have suggestions for improvements.
+Your contributions are welcome!

+## License

+This plugin is released under the MIT License.
+See the LICENSE file for details.